parthsarkhelia/parthsarkhelia/README.md

 I build production services in Go and Python on AWS — mostly at the boundary where a system depends on someone else’s and has to stay up anyway.
 Third-party integrations, failure recovery, observability, and the release tooling to operate them.
+I pair implementation with design notes, runbooks and failure-mode tests, so other engineers can change and operate the system safely.

 ```python
 class Parth: